 This dissertation examines the successes and failures of treating ankylosing spondylitis.

-Here are the usual methods used to treat ankylosing spondylitis and how they will provide benefits to affected patients:
+Below, we detail the usual methods used to treat ankylosing spondylitis and how they will provide benefits to affected patients:

 Physical therapy will help to maintain joint mobility and improve functionality.
 However, physical therapy can be very painful for some AS sufferers.